gbdev/pandocs/src/CGB_Registers.md

 #### FF4F - VBK - CGB Mode Only - VRAM Bank (R/W)

-This register can be written to to change VRAM banks.
+This register can be written to change VRAM banks.
 Only bit 0 matters, all other bits are ignored.

 #### VRAM bank 1